Policy Riders: A Guide to the Bells and Whistles of Individual Disability Insurance – Part 1

 This particular rider is very important for long-term individual disability insurance, and if you are considering purchasing a policy you should strongly consider a COLA rider for the best long-term income protection.
 It is a fairly expensive increase to your monthly premium, but it will ensure that your buying power and lifestyle are not affected by inflation in the event of a long-term disability.

-In our next post, we will discuss the Automatic Benefit Increase rider, the Future Increase Option rider, and how they both allow you to increase your benefits down the road without jumping through the hoops of reapplying for additional coverage.
+In our next post, we will discuss the Automatic Benefit Increase rider, the Future Increase Option rider, and how they both allow you to increase your disability benefits down the road without jumping through the hoops of reapplying for additional disability coverage.